notexplosive/notexplosive.github.io/pages/ludography.markdown

 ## Function Conjunction
 [{{ linkText }}](https://notexplosive.itch.io/functions)
-> Made in 48 hours in June 2021 for GMTK Game Jam 2021, also submitted to MonoGameJam3
+> `[Jam]` Made in 48 hours in June 2021 for GMTK Game Jam 2021, also submitted to MonoGameJam3

 One of my personal favorites!
 Another game featuring [Ryan Yoshikami][quarkimo]'s sound design talent.
 I had been sitting on the idea for this game in my head for a long time but never actually put it together.
 I envisioned a square plane where you are shown discrete points (stars?), and you need to build a curve that intersects all of those stars by composing mathematical functions together.